Trice scores 29, No. 9 Wisconsin beats Michigan State 85-76 - WHIZ News

 BIG PICTURE

-Wisconsin: Trice, Ford and Davison are seniors coach Greg Gard can lean on all season.
+Wisconsin: Trice, Ford and Davison are seniors Gard can lean on all season.
 They make plays at both ends of the court with and without the ball.

+“Those kids have played together for four and five years,” Izzo said.
+“You can pull for a team like that.
+You can appreciate a team like that.”

 Michigan State: Turnovers have become a problem for a team that prides itself on being efficient offensively.
 The Spartans turned over the ball 14 times and Wisconsin scored 24 points off those giveaways.